DaSigma/WGUCourseTracker/README.md

 # Course Tracker iOS/Android
 ScreenShots Below
+Code left as is for now due to time.
+Please feel free to contact me for a code review to see what I should have and plan to do different based on my continued learning.

 Code could be more organized.
 Project was done to complete assigmanet quickle.
 Code needs refactoring as time permits.